 All major internet browsers include settings which manage cookies.
 To find out how to use your browser’s settings, please consult your browser’s "help" section.

-There are also many third-party browser plug-ins or add-ons that are designed to help you manage cookies.
-To discover how to find and manage these applications, you may want to try your browser's "help" section, your browser provider's website, or reputable third-party websites.
+There are also many third-party browser plug-ins, add-ons and applications that are designed to help you manage cookies.
+To find them, try your browser's "help" section, your browser provider's website, or reputable third-party websites.

-We encourage you to learn more about cookies.
+Learn More About Cookies and Explore Opt-Out Choices We encourage you to learn more about cookies and explore opt-out choices.
 Some suggested sites are:

 Digital Advertising Alliance

 Interactive Advertising Bureau (IAB) Europe

 Do Not Track Signals Some web browsers transmit "do-not-track" signals to the websites you visit.
 Various standard setting organizations, such as W3C, are working to establish consistent guidelines on how to handle these signals, but have not yet reached consensus.
 Micron does not currently take action in response to these signals, but if and when standards are established, we may reassess how to respond to these signals.

 Last updated: October 15, 2015